Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

 \subsection{Prediction and uncertainty quantification}

-We now discuss spatial prediction and uncertainty quantification of the predictions.
 There are three principal quantities that could be of interest to the user, namely the latent process $\vec{Y}$ and mean process $\vec{\mu}$ in (\ref{eqn:new_model_g(mu)}), and data at unobserved locations.
-Recall that the Laplace approximation implies that the conditional distribution of $\vec{u} \equiv (\vec{\eta}^\tp, \vec{\xi}^\tp)^\tp$ is, approximately, $\vec{u} \mid \vec{Z}, \vec{\theta} \sim \Gau(\hat{\vec{u}}, \vec{H})$; since $\vec{Y}$ is a linear function of $\vec{u}$, approximate inference on $\vec{Y}$ can be carried out using well-known formulas.
-However, the posterior distribution of a non-linear function of $\vec{Y}$ (e.g., the mean $\vec{\mu}$ in (\ref{eqn:new_model_g(mu)})) is typically not available in closed form, and some approximation is required.
-In \pkg{FRK} v2, we therefore use a Monte Carlo (MC) approach to inference on non-linear functions of $\vec{Y}$, by first drawing a sample from the approximate conditional distribution of $\vec{u}$ and then transforming the sample accordingly.
+Recall that the Laplace approximation approximates the conditional distribution of $\vec{u} \equiv (\vec{\eta}^\tp, \vec{\xi}^\tp)^\tp$ as \mbox{$\vec{u} \mid \vec{Z}, \vec{\theta} \sim \Gau(\hat{\vec{u}}, \vec{H})$}; since $\vec{Y}$ is a linear function of $\vec{u}$, approximate inference on $\vec{Y}$ can be carried out using well-known formulas.
+However, the posterior distribution of a non-linear function of $\vec{Y}$, for example the mean $\vec{\mu}$ in (\ref{eqn:new_model_g(mu)}), is typically not available in closed form, and some approximation is required.
+In \pkg{FRK}~v2 we therefore use a Monte Carlo (MC) approach to inference on non-linear functions of $\vec{Y}$, by first drawing a sample from the approximate conditional distribution of $\vec{u}$ and then transforming the sample accordingly.

 Recall that $\vec{Y} = \vec{T}\vec{\alpha} + \vec{S}\vec{\eta} + \vec{\xi}$, which can be rewritten as $\vec{Y} = \vec{T}\vec{\alpha} + [\vec{S} \; \vec{I}] \,\vec{u}$.
 We thus define $\vec{Y}_{\!\text{MC}}$, an $N \times n_{\text{MC}}$ matrix whose columns are the $n_{\text{MC}}$ MC samples from $[\vec{Y} \mid \vec{Z}, \vec{\theta}]$, as